vuejs-translations/docs-cs/src/guide/scaling-up/ssr.md

 SSG retains the same performance characteristics of SSR apps: it provides great time-to-content performance.
 At the same time, it is cheaper and easier to deploy than SSR apps because the output is static HTML and assets.
 The keyword here is **static**: SSG can only be applied to pages consuming static data, tj. data that is known at build time and does not change between deploys.
 Every time the data changes, a new deployment is needed.

-If you're only investigating SSR to improve the SEO of a handful of marketing pages (e.g. `/`, `/about`, `/contact`, etc.), then you probably want SSG instead of SSR.
+If you're only investigating SSR to improve the SEO of a handful of marketing pages (např. `/`, `/about`, `/contact`, etc.), then you probably want SSG instead of SSR.
 SSG is also great for content-based websites such as documentation sites or blogs.
 In fact, this website you are reading right now is statically generated using [VitePress](https://vitepress.vuejs.org/), a Vue-powered static site generator.

 ## Basic Tutorial {#basic-tutorial}